Liliana-Gallegos/REGGAE/README.md

 ### Pending issues
 * Outlier testing analysis from `-d` is removed.
 Update soon.
-* Using the external dataset option `-x` is currently removed.
-Update soon.
+* Using the external dataset option `-x` is currently underconstruction.
+Results are unreliable.
+  Instead include additional label in categorical column: Train, Test, Validation

 ### Install